goToMain/libosdp/doc/protocol/pd-capabilities.rst

 This field is a bit map of the supported encryption algorithms

--  0x01 - (Bit-0) AES128 support 0x02 - (Bit-1) to be defined
+-  0x01 - (Bit-0) AES128 support

-This field is encoded to represent the key exchange capabilities

--  0x01 - (Bit-0) default AES128 key, as defined in APPENDIX D 0x02 -
-   (Bit-1) to be defined
+-  0x02 - (Bit-1) to be defined

 Number of Units:
 ~~~~~~~~~~~~~~~~

-N/A, set to 0.
+This field is encoded to represent the key exchange capabilities

+-  0x01 - (Bit-0) default AES128 key, as defined in APPENDIX D
+-  0x02 - (Bit-1) to be defined

 Function Code 10 - Receive BufferSize
 -------------------------------------